wa1tnr/CamelForth-SAMD51-SAMD21/README.md

 # Status

-CamelForth is now running on ATSAMD21G18A.
+CamelForth is now running on ATSAMD21G18A SAMD21

+Adafruit Feather M0 Express.

-CamelForth is running well on ATSAMD51J19A.
+CamelForth is running well on ATSAMD51J19A SAMD51

+Adafruit Metro M4 Express.

 This repository is a rebuild of all sources, such that as few changes as practical were made to CamelForth source